Tommy Edman Player Props: Cardinals vs. Braves

-Tommy Edman -- 1-for-4 in his last game -- will be in action for the St. Louis Cardinals against the Atlanta Braves, with Charlie Morton on the hill, on April 3 at 7:45 PM ET.
+After going 1-for-3 in his last game, Tommy Edman and the St. Louis Cardinals take on the Atlanta Braves (who will start Dylan Dodd) at 7:45 PM ET on Tuesday.

-In his most recent game, he went 1-for-4 against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-3) against the Braves.

 Tommy Edman Game Info & Props vs. the Braves